Docker Task Runner

 How to use the Docker task runner

-Here is an example using the Docker task runner executing the commands in a Docker container:
+The following example shows how to use the Docker task runner to execute commands in a Docker container:

 namespace: company.team